Disappearance of Rahul Raju: Current status

-The Government of Kerala and the CBI each announced a reward of ₹50,000 for information on Rahul's whereabouts.
+The Government of Kerala and the CBI each announced a reward of ₹50,000.0 for information on Rahul's whereabouts.
 The local police and the CBI have uncovered no evidence as to the nature of Rahul's disappearance.
 It is widely believed that the boy was kidnapped, but no further information is available as to whether the child is alive or murdered.
 At least one sighting of the boy, in Mumbai in 2013, was reported to his father, but this was never confirmed.

 Rahul's parents stated that they believed he was alive, and that he was kidnapped and taken abroad.
 When Rahul disappeared, Raju quit his job in Kuwait to come home and stay with his wife.
 He later found work in Dubai.
 Three years after Rahul's disappearance, his sister Shivani was born.

-In May of 2022, Raju was found dead in the family home.
+In May 2022, Raju was found dead in the family home.
 He was 55 years old.
 Police confirmed that the death was a suicide.